 They add arguments to the script.
 The script will delete all cluster content (except ingress and ingress controller), and deploy the microservices.

-They set the preferred Azure PowerShell version to the latest, and save the pipeline.
+They set the preferred Azure PowerShell version to the latest version, and save the pipeline.

-They move back to the Release page, and manually create a new release.
+They go back to the Create a new release pane and manually create a new release.